frankcash/Scala-Quant/README.md

 Download the `CSV` file for your desired Stock/ETF.
 Then copy your path for the file into `final val path ="{Path_HERE}"`.

+## Functions

+`avgResistance(data:ListList[[Double]]): Double`

+Calculates the average resistance based local maxes from split lists.
+Takes maximum values from the split lists and then generates an average using the amount of split lists.

+`avgSupport(data:ListList[[Double]]): Double`

+Calculates the average support based local maxes from split lists.
+Takes minimum values from the split lists and then generates an average using the amount of split lists.

+`movingAvg(data:List[Double]): Double`

+Calculates moving average.
+The amount of days is pre-defined to 10.

+## Configuration

+It is also able to configure how many days should be grouped into the lists for calculating the average resistance and support.
+Edit `final val step = 5`.

+The moving average size can be changed.
+Edit `  final val movingAvgSize = 10`

 ### License

 MIT